The Missing Cross to Purity

 (but bondage and darkness to the other),

-so life and immortality are hid from all them that make fellowships below,
+so life and immortality are hidden from all those who make fellowships below,

 and have their fellowships by men, and of men,